ivangfr/docker-swarm-environment/keycloak-clustered-mode/README.md

 ## Troubleshooting

-Sometimes, an exception like the one shown bellow is thrown while creating `keycloak-startup` or `keycloak-clustered` service, or scaling the last
+Sometimes, an exception like the one shown below is thrown while creating `keycloak-startup` or `keycloak-clustered` service, or scaling the last
 ```
 ERROR [org.hibernate.engine.jdbc.spi.SqlExceptionHelper] (ServerService Thread Pool -- 56)
 javax.resource.ResourceException: IJ000470: You are trying to use a connection factory that has been shut down:
 java:jboss/datasources/KeycloakDS
 ```
 It happens usually when, during service creation, there are more than one replica starting up at the same time.
 In this case, it is recommended to create the service with just one replica and then, scale it.
 If there is just one replica starting up and, even so, the error occurs, it is expected the single replica will start up successfully after its first restart.